What is meditation?

 Using sounds or an audio mentor as a guide will not only train the mind to refocus when required, it lessens the distractions from the outside world.

-Mediation in its most basic form:
+Meditation in its most basic form:

 - Turn smart phones to flight mode or turn off and try to remove any distractions as best as possible